WH Group Ltd

 Transparency on non-compliance from suppliers

-Smithfield Foods discloses that in the reporting year there were 41 notices of violations at their US Facilities and International sites.
+Smithfield Foods discloses that in the reporting year, there were 43 notices of violations at their US Facilities and International sites.
 The respective fines levied are also disclosed.
 However, it is unclear whether this is related to non-compliance with water quality permits, standards, and regulations.
-Although the values of fines collected have been reported, no further detail is provided on the reasons for the NOV's or fines collected.
+Although the values of fines collected have been reported, no further details are provided on the reasons for the NOVs or fines collected.
 The company is encouraged to provide this information.
-The company does not disclose information for its operations in China.

 Risk Mitigation